≡ Menu

 “Dying may be free, but being cremated or buried isn’t!”

-This means that unless your estate has around $10,000 in liquid assets to pay for your funeral, your friends and family may be the ones stuck with the bill, which is why even a small final expense or burial insurance policy may be ideal.
+Unless your estate has around $10,000 in liquid assets to pay for your funeral, your friends and family may be stuck with the bill, so even a tiny final expense or burial insurance policy may be ideal.

 Types of Life Insurance for Single Individuals